Major Requirements & Related Programs

 Laboratory Pathway 2:

-Any other upper-level biology laboratory course on the list of approved laboratory courses for the Biology Major (see the Laboratory Requirement section under the Biology Major above) plus 6 units of Biol 500N and/or Biol 500U (Independent Research in Neuroscience).
-These Biol 500N/U units may be either credit units or audit units.
+Any other upper-level biology laboratory course on the list of approved laboratory courses for the Biology Major (see p.
+2-3) plus 6 units of upper level Independent Research in Neuroscience (Biol 4954 and/or Biol 4953).
+These units may be either credit units or audit units.

 Advanced Biology Requirements